What Is The Difference Between Whey And Casein Protein?

 You’re probably familiar with the fact that milk has high-quality protein.
 But did you know there are actually two types of protein in milk?

-Both whey and casein are high-quality, complete proteins.
+Both whey and casein are high-quality, complete proteins derived from the cheese-making process.
 However subtle differences in amino acid composition and rate of digestion might impact how and when you decide to use them.
-Let’s take a look at whey vs. casein proteins.
+Let’s take a look at casein protein vs whey and discover their differences.

 Given its one of the most concentrated sources of leucine (a key amino acid in promoting muscle protein synthesis) among protein containing foods (providing about 2.5 grams of leucine per 20 grams of protein) along with its rapid digestibility, some experts have noted whey as the protein of choice right after a tough workout.
 Additionally WPI can contain minimal amounts of lactose, depending on which product is used, so some brands of WPI may be a good option for lactose intolerant individuals.*